Good Management Budgeting¶

 Rather than edit an existing budget, make a new version so that you can keep your original estimates safe for comparison.
 This lets you analyse your changing perspectives of the company from revision to revision.

 To define your budgets, start by entering a Name, a Code, a Start Date and an End Date for your new budget.
 Then you can define the budgeted amounts for each analytic account within a specified period, one by one (enter negative amounts for purchases, positive amounts for sales).
 For each, you define:

 an Analytic Account

-a Start Date and End Date for the use of the budget,
+a Start Date and an End Date for the budget,

 a Planned Amount in the default currency of the chart of accounts.

 Once this information is completed, save your budget.

 Confirmed: the budget is to be reviewed, but it can still be changed before actual approval;

 Approved: the budget is approved by the budget holder; the name of the user approving the budget will be displayed in the Validate User field.

 You can cancel a budget and reset it to draft for the two preceding steps.